alexfr26/bizprint-api/README.md

 ### Creating an instance of PrintClient

-Creates a new print client object with which you can manipulate and work with different Stations, Printers and Jobs instances.
+Creates a new print client instance with which you can manipulate and work with different Stations, Printers and Jobs instances.

 **Parameters**